I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 - Place the card next to your written intention.
 Mentally lift the transparent image and allow it to hover over the paper.
 This might take a little practice.
 If it helps, close your eyes.
-Tip: get yourself a copy of the - it’s a nifty deck to use in ritual.
-Transparent Tarot
+Tip: get yourself a copy of the Transparent Tarot - it’s a nifty deck to use in ritual.

 - Begin to flow the brilliant white light once more.
 Imagine the tarot image as a lens which focuses the beam of light onto the paper.
 Allow the light to expand and flow over you and your cards.
 Feel the energy shift and move through you while you think about your wish.
-Say aloud, “As I state my desire to receive one thousand dollars, or more, so must it be.”
+Say aloud, “As I state my desire to receive $1000 or more, so must it be.”
 Remain in the flow until it begins to fade away.

-That’s it, the ritual is finished.
-You can end it formally by burning, burying or tearing up the paper.
+That’s it.
+The ritual is finished.
+You can end it formally by burning, burying, or tearing up the paper.
 Mentally give thanks and appreciation for all that you have already.
 Place your cards back in their nest.
 Feel good knowing you have initiated a chain of events which will culminate in your desire becoming manifest.
 Know that it is done.

-Now go sit quietly, have a drink or eat something in order to ground yourself.
+Now go sit quietly, have a drink, or eat something in order to ground yourself.

 Enhancing the Tarot Ritual